 What are the deadlines for adding, dropping or withdrawing from a class?

 Because both the intensive and regular summer sessions are much shorter than a normal fall or spring semester, the dates for adding, dropping or withdrawing from summer courses come quickly.
 For example, the deadline for adding a class in the intensive session is May 13 while the deadline for adding a course in the regular session is June 12.
-As for drop and withdrawal deadlines, see the table below.
+Get all the drop and withdrawal deadlines.

 A student withdrawing from a class may or may not be eligible for some percentage of tuition refund, depending on the date when he or she withdraws.

 For more information about dates and policies, you can also see the Tuition & Fees page.